slotThe/slotThe.github.io/research.md

   in [portrait][ct23:portrait] and
   [landscape][ct23:landscape] format.

-  Based on a paper with Sebastian Halbig of the [same name][Duality in Monoidal Categories].
+  Based on a paper with Sebastian Halbig of the same name [@halbig23:dualit-monoid-categ].

 # Seminars